google/trillian-examples/serverless/deploy/github/witness_pr/README.md

 ## Overview

-The serverless log creates a `checkpoint` file as part of the integration step, this file is signed by the log and commits to the contents of the log at the point at which it was created.
+The serverless log creates a `checkpoint` file as part of the integration step.
+This file is signed by the log and commits to the contents of the log at the point at which it was created.